giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

       metadata: {}
 ```

 As with *Cluster* CR, *MachineDeployment* has the reference to infrastructure object.
-In this case, it is *AWSMachineDeployment*, which represents actual Cluster API implementation of node pool for AWS platform.
+In this case, it is *AWSMachineDeployment*, which represents the Giant Swarm Cluster API implementation of node pool for the AWS platform.

 *AWSMachineDeployment* CR object example: